Convert video to gif for email + Twilight demo

 Firstly we captured the screen area of the Twilight video from the web, which created an AVI file.
 We set up SnagIt so it would capture using Microsoft video 1 codec, at 100% compression quality and at 12 frames per second.

-This is so we wouldn’t have to edit the timing of the gif file.
-If you capture at 30 fps, when you convert to a gif it won’t be able to play back fast enough resulting in jerky footage.
+This is so we wouldn't have to edit the timing of the Gif file.
+If you capture at 30 fps, when you convert to a Gif it won't be able to play back fast enough resulting in jerky footage.

 12 fps sounds slow, but animators will tell you that 12 fps - or half rate - is enough to give the illusion of smooth movement.